EchterAlsFake/hqporner_api/README/Documentation.md

 `pip install git+https://github.com/EchterAlsFake/hqporner_api`

 # Important Notice
-The ToS of hqporner.com clearly say, that using scrapers / bots isn't allowed.
+The ToS of hqporner.com clearly say that using scrapers / bots isn't allowed.
-> Using this API is on your risk.
+> Using this API is at your risk.
 I am not liable for your actions!

 # Usage